Dining at Camp Tilikum

 A: No. Your pricing includes the cost of all meals.

 Q: Can we request the menu?

 A: Groups are welcome to request specific dishes, or to specify their entire group is vegetarian, nut-free, kosher, Lent observant, or youth-friendly.
-Final menus are at the discretion of the Food Service Director and will be based on seasonal availability, group size, and variety (the kitchen strives to provide a variety of main dishes and sides).
+Final menus are at the discretion of the Food Service Director and will be based on seasonal availability, group size, and variety.
+The Kitchen strives to provide a variety of main and side dishes.

 Q: Can Tilikum provide snacks, as well?

 A: Yes!
 For an additional charge, the kitchen can provide a variety of snacks for mid-morning, afternoon, or after-dinner snacking.
-The most popular snack choices are popcorn, cheese and crackers, fruit platters, veggies and hummus dip, cookie trays, and s’mores.
+The most popular snack choices are s’mores, popcorn, cheese and crackers, fruit platters, veggies and hummus dip, and cookie trays.
 We always stock ingredients for medical diet s’mores, including gluten-free grahams, dairy-free milk chocolate bars, and gelatin-free marshmallows.